nataliagraczyk/covidapp-vba/README.md

 ## Methods

-Main sheet (REPORT/REPORT):
+Main sheet (REPORT):

 1. The "Indicators_general1" module contains a macro that calculates basic statistics for the general data (REPORT/REPORT sheet).
 2. The "Settings" module contains macros for operating the settings panel.
 3. The "Calendar_general" module contains a macro for operating the calendar.

-COUNTRY/COUNTRY sheet:
+COUNTRY sheet:

 1. The "Metrics" module contains a macro which, using the VLOOKUP function, completes a metric for the country selected by the user.
 2. The "Indicators_countries" module contains a macro which calculates the infection rates for the country selected by the user